Banbury-inc/NeuraNet/readme.md

 * Paralellization - If you have a large number of files or devices, consider paralellizing the computation of the dynamic programming table to speed up the solution process
 * Memory optimixstion - For large instances, optimze the memory usage of the dynamic programming table to reduce memory requirements
 * Handling conflicts - If two files cannot be placed on teh same devices due to some constraints, develop a strategy to resolve such conflicts and make the best allocation decisions.

+## User Management
+Since this app is completely decentralized, that means that the user databse is decentralized as well.

+username + password(hashed) --> cid containing file of usernames + passwords --> cid of devices, file directory of that particular user